vcardonac1/Market-Mind-Project/README.md

 - **EC2** – Hosts the interactive dashboard.
 - **Streamlit** – Provides a real-time data visualization interface.

+## How It Works
+1. **Data Extraction**: AWS Lambda periodically fetches stock, crypto currency, and economic indicator data from the Alpha Vantage API and saves it to S3.
+2. **Data Transformation**: AWS Glue ETL jobs process and clean the data, consolidating it into structured tables.
+3. **Storage**: The processed data is stored in Amazon S3 in Parquet format for optimized querying.
+4. **Visualization**: An EC2-hosted Streamlit application loads and visualizes the data, allowing users to explore market trends in real time.

 ## Architecture
 The pipeline consists of the following key components: